 What is Hospital Billing?

-Hospital billing is the intricate system through which healthcare providers invoice for the diverse range of medical services they extend to patients.
+Hospital billing is the complex system through which healthcare providers invoice for the diverse range of medical services they extend to patients.
 Beyond mere financial transactions, it is intricately connected to the entire healthcare ecosystem.
-From the usage of medical equipment to adherence to specific coding processes, hospital billing encapsulates the financial transactional cycle of healthcare provision.
+From the use of medical equipment to adherence to specific coding processes, hospital billing encapsulates the financial transactional cycle of healthcare provision.

 What Are the Different Types of Hospital Billing Systems?